BobBuildTool/bob/doc/manual/configuration.rst

    including possible sub-submodules.

    .. attention:: Bob makes certain assumptions about your git usage.
 If any of
-      the following conditions are violated you may run into undefined
+      the following conditions are violated, you may run into undefined
       behaviour:

       * Tags never change.
 You must not replace a tag with different content.